When we look at the history of advertising, we can confidently say that the 70s heralded a new era for the advertising world.

 In comparison, this plethora of new advertising methods was a far cry from the humble advertising options in the 70s.
 And, as a result, there are even more opportunities to reach your audience.

-Advertising in 2020 – What Can We Expect?
+History of Advertising: 2020 – What Can We Expect?

 We’re a long way from the 70s now, but there are a few key concepts that emerged in the advertising world during that decade that we still have now.